bsundem/Heimdall/README.md

 ### 8.3 Data Analysis Flow
 1. User selects data sources and analysis type
 2. Data retrieved from databases via SQLAlchemy
-3. Python or R analysis performed on data
+3. Python or R analysis performed on data (via direct Python or rpy2)
 4. Results cached for future use
 5. Visualization components render results
 6. User interacts with visualization for deeper analysis